General Motors Logo

 General Motors Logo 1908-1938

-The corporate logo was very simple in the early years and looked more like an information plate than a graphic emblem.
-It contained the main information: name, year of foundation, registration date, and much more.
-They were black lettering on a white background.
+The corporate logo was simple in the early years and looked more like an information plate than a graphic emblem.
+It contained the main information: name, foundation year, registration date, and more.
+It was black lettering on a white background.

 1938 – 1964